Join the club! Subscribe Here

 Gluten-Free Easy Ricotta Cake

-This recipe will adapt well to be gluten free.
+This recipe adapts well to be gluten-free.
 Replace the regular flour with half Gluten-Free All-purpose flour (I like King Arthur Measure for Measure or Bob’s Red Mill 1-to-1) and the other half with GF almond flour.
 It will yield a moist crumb and a delicious gluten-free lemon ricotta cake.

 Nutrition